 It has been more than a century since the so-called “Klondike Gold Rush” broke out in Alaska.
-Many tried their luck as treasure hunters and set out under the most difficult conditions in search of the coveted precious metal.
-Since then, a lot has happened and real gold diggers are mostly only to be found in adventure stories.
-For in the age of the Internet and with the development of digital currencies, new, much more attractive ways of supposedly making quick and big money have emerged.
-One of them has a surprising amount in common with the legendary Klondike Gold Rush: “crypto mining” or “digging cryptocurrencies”.
+Many tried their luck as treasure hunters and set out under the most-difficult conditions in search of the coveted precious metal.
+Since then, a lot has happened and real gold miners are mostly found only in adventure stories.
+In the age of the Internet and with the development of digital currencies, new, much more-attractive ways to supposedly make big money fast have emerged.
+One of them has a surprising amount in common with the legendary Klondike Gold Rush: “crypto mining” or “digging cryptocurrencies.”

-The following motto for miners is derived from this: With more computing power, the tasks can be solved faster and at the same time this means more Bitcoins, Moneros and co.
-Here, lot of system resources are used, which is why the graphics card and the processor are put under considerable stress.
-In addition, the computationally intensive process brings with it immense power consumption.
-Conversely, this leads to high electricity prices and the heavy wear on hardware often makes crypto mining unprofitable – especially when the exchange rate is just not playing along.
+The situation for miners is this: With more computing power, the algorithmic tasks can be solved faster and this means more Bitcoins, Moneros and so on.
+But a lot of system resources are used, which is why the graphics card and the processor are put under considerable stress.
+In addition, the computationally intensive process results in immense power consumption.
+The high electric costs and heavy wear on hardware often makes cryptomining unprofitable – especially when the exchange rate is not favorable.

 High profit margins thanks to botnet

-As a result, criminal crypto miners have developed various methods to circumvent the high electricity prices found in industrialized countries in particular.
+Clever criminal crypto miners have developed various methods to circumvent the high electricity prices that are especially common in industrialized countries.
 One variant is the large-scale mining of cryptocurrencies in countries with extremely low energy prices.
-For this purpose, entire data centers are set up in countries such as Iceland, Georgia and Venezuela, which are only used for the generation of cryptocurrencies.
+For this purpose, entire data centers are set up in countries such as Iceland, Georgia and Venezuela that are only used for the generation of cryptocurrencies.

-Due to the immense power consumption, crypto mining, especially in this country, can only be deemed “lucrative” with the help of botnets.
-The idea behind this is that cybercriminals can combine the computing power of the computers embedded in a bot network and use them for free.
-Through a command-and-control server, they gain central control over all devices integrated in the bot network – but how do they do it?
+Due to the immense power consumption, cryptomining, especially in this country, can only be considered “lucrative” with the help of botnets.
+The idea behind this is that cybercriminals can combine the computing power of all the computers embedded in a bot network and use them for free.
+Through a command-and-control server, they gain central control over all devices integrated in the bot network.
+But how do they do it?

 In order to make a computer part of a botnet, cybercriminals first have to get “dropper” software into the computer.
 Regarding the distribution channels, there are no limits to the creativity of digital criminals.
-The dropper usually reaches the targeted devices via infected websites, but combining it with spam emails is also a popular distribution channel.
-Here, cybercriminals send spam to a large number of email addresses, hoping that recipients will click on the link contained in the email.
+The dropper usually reaches the targeted devices via infected websites, but combining it with spam emails is another popular distribution channel.
+Here, cybercriminals send spam to a large number of email addresses, hoping recipients will click on the link in the email.
 On the infected web pages, the dropper is silently downloaded in the background and then executed.
-The dropper itself does not pose the real danger, because it first downloads the crypto miner and a special tool, which gives instructions to the miner.
+The dropper itself does not pose the real danger, because it simply downloads the cryptominer and a special tool that gives instructions to the miner.

-For example, the tool can tell the crypto miner to slow down its activities as soon as a resource-hungry application starts.
-So it is less likely that the victim will notice the fraud.
+For example, the tool can tell the cryptominer to slow its activities as soon as a resource-hungry application starts.
+That way it is less likely the victim will notice the fraud.
 But that’s not all: Some versions of the malware even have the ability to disable antivirus programs and restore the miner when an application tries to remove it.
-IT security experts believe that some bot networks can sometimes bring in up to $200,000 per month.
+IT security experts believe that some bot networks can bring in up to $200,000 per month.

 What is the current threat situation?

-As late as 2018, crypto miners were right at the top of cybercrime’s malware popularity scale – ahead of the well-known blackmail ransomware scam.
-A crypto miner is used in 9.7% of all recorded malware attacks overall, according to the cyberthreat report by Hornetsecurity.
+As late as 2018, cryptominers were right at the top of cybercrime’s malware popularity scale – ahead of the well-known blackmail ransomware scam.
+A cryptominer is used in 9.7% of all recorded malware attacks, according to the annual cyberthreat report by Hornetsecurity.
 In numbers, that equates to around 29 million out of a total of 300 million malware attacks worldwide.
-At AV specialists GDATA, three versions of crypto miners were among the top 10 repelled malware programs.
-But currently the cryptocurrencies are weakening.
+At AV specialists GDATA, three versions of cryptominers were among the top 10 repelled malware programs.
+But currently the value of cryptocurrencies are weakening.
 In particular, the Bitcoin price is like a rollercoaster ride.
-As a result, the use of crypto mining for cybercriminals is of course not nearly as effective as the previous boom of Bitcoin and co. in December 2017 – but at the same time does this mean that illegal crypto mining is just a fad and the great hype is long gone?
+As a result, the use of cryptomining by cybercriminals is not nearly as effective as it was during the boom of Bitcoin and other cryptos in December 2017.
+But at the same time, does this mean that illegal cryptomining is just a fad and all the hype is long gone?

-Quite the contrary, because renowned financial experts are sure: At the moment, it is simply a bubble and as soon as it bursts, the investment in digital money will skyrocket again.
-Bitcoin expert Aaron Lasher goes even further: He believes that a Bitcoin could be worth about 200,000 euros in ten years.
+Quite the contrary, because renowned financial experts see cryptocurrency as a burst bubble that will inflate again.
+They are confident the investment in digital money will skyrocket in time.
+Bitcoin expert Aaron Lasher goes even further: He believes that a Bitcoin could be worth about 200,000 euros in 10 years.

-Harvard expert Dennis Porto, who has calculated that the Bitcoin price will rise in the next five years to up to 100,000 euros, backs this up.
-As crypto mining and the price of cryptocurrencies go hand in hand, illegal crypto mining activities are also likely to increase considerably with the occurrence of this scenario.
+Harvard expert Dennis Porto, who has calculated that the Bitcoin price will rise in the next 5 years to up to 100,000 euros, backs this up.
+As cryptomining and the price of cryptocurrencies go hand in hand, illegal cryptomining activities are also likely to increase considerably with the rise in value.

-A traditional antivirus program is far from sufficient when protecting against complex malware.
+A traditional antivirus program is far from sufficient to protect against complex malware.
 You are therefore advised to take other precautions.
-Since crypto miners can only start their work when an infected file or website is opened, access should be prevented ideally in advance.
+Since cryptominers can only start their work when an infected file or website is opened, access should be prevented—ideally in advance.

-The gold rush fever among cybercriminals does not simply have to be accepted like this.
-The worse it is for cryptocurrency prices and the more users hedge against crypto miners in advance, the less likely one is to fall victim to the scam.
+Gold rush fever among cybercriminals does not simply have to be accepted.
+The more cryptocurrency prices fall and the more users hedge against cryptominers in advance, the less likely it becomes that one will fall victim to the scam.